 Table 2-1.
-Recer nt and Expected Future Developmen t Trend ds Criterion Respo onse Land annexed since last hazard mitigation plan None.
+Recent and Expected Future Development Trends Criterion Response Land annexed since last hazard mitigation plan None.
 Land targeted for annexation in next five years None.
 Areas targeted for development or major redevelopment in the next five years, and whether any of the areas interface with known hazard risk areas.
 The City has an extensive list of development and redevelopment proposals throughout the City.
 These developments are highly likely to interface with one or more of the hazards assessed by this plan.
-The City's General Plan and Building Code provide the capacity to address the risk to these developments when they interface with a known hazard area Number of permits for new construction 2015 2016 2017 2018 2019 issued in the City since the preparation of the Single Family 90 165 239 357 343 previous hazard mitigation plan Multi-Family 606 838 1,349 4,258 1,885 Other (commercial, mixed use, etc.) 1,109 2,457 Total 696 2,112 4,045 4,615 2,228 Notes: Other (commercial, mixed-use, etc.) building permit types typically fall under the multifamily category.
+The City's General Plan and Building Code provide the capacity to address the risk to these developments when they interface with a known hazard area Number of permits for new construction 2015 2016 2017 2018 2019 issued in the City since the preparation of the previous hazard mitigation plan Single Family 90 165 239 357 343 previous nazaru mitigation pian Multi-Family 606 838 1,349 4,258 1,885 Other (commercial, mixed use, etc.) - 1,109 2,457 - Total 696 2,112 4,045 4,615 2,228 Notes: Other (commercial, mixed-use, etc.) building permit types typically fall under the multifamily category.
 For 2015 and 2017, this data was disaggregated.
 Single-family permits include single-family detached, townhomes, condos, and accessory dwelling units.
-Multi-family permits are for structures with 2+ units Data provided by the Bureau of Planning Number of new construction permits for each hazard area (or qualitative description of where development has occurred).
-The City currently does not track permit activity by known hazard areas, with the exception of new development proposals that occur within the FEMA-designated special flood hazard area, pursuant to the minimum requirements of the National Flood Insurance Program.
+Multi-family permits are for structures with 2+ units Data provided by the Bureau of Planning s, and Number of new construction permits for each hazard area (or qualitative description of where development has occurred). exception of new development proposals that occur within the FEMA- designated special flood hazard area, pursuant to the minimum requirements of the National Flood Insurance Program.
 Level of buildout in the City, based on a buildable lands inventory.
 Oakland does not have a buildable lands inventory